cumtr/PG-SCUnK_paper/README.md

 `1_TaurinePangenome/` - Snakemake pipeline to generate the Taurine pangenome graph analysed in the paper.

-`2_RangeParamPGGB/` - Snakemake pipeline used to produce various graph with different pggb parameters for the chromosome 13.
+`2_RangeParamPGGB/` - Snakemake pipeline used to produce various graph with different pggb parameters for the chromosome 13 of the taurine pangenome.

 `3_RunPG-SCUnK/`- Scripts used to run *PG-SCUnK* on all the graph studided, as well as summarise the results.